marcinkornek/challange-app/README.md

 5. Users can like answers added by users.
 It should be visible how many likes each answer has received. v 6.
 Question's author can accept one answer to the question.
 This answer should be marked as "Accepted". v 7.
-No one can add new answer to a question that already has an accepted answer.
-8. Users collect points.
+No one can add new answer to a question that already has an accepted answer. v 8.
+Users collect points.
 New users get 100 points for free.

   Hint: Define `user.points` attribute.

-9. When user's answer is accepted she receives 25 points, when liked she receives 5 points.
-10. Creating a question costs 10 points. v 11.
+9. When user's answer is accepted she receives 25 points, when liked she receives 5 points. v 10.
+Creating a question costs 10 points. v 11.
 Users can set their names and it should be displayed everywhere instead of e-mail.

   Hint: User profiles are implemented using [devise](https://github.com/plataformatec/devise) gem.
 Check its documentation to find out how to handle additional attributes on registration and edit profile pages.